Scabies

 Frequently Asked Questions

-Should I be treated for scabies?
+Should I seek treatment for scabies?

 What should I expect during scabies treatment?